-Where <input-dir> must be a directory containing all images and scripts the bundle should include, as well as a manifest file manifest.raucm that describes the content of the bundle for the RAUC updater on the target: which image to install to which slot, which scripts to execute etc. <output-file> must be the path of the bundle file to create.
-Note that RAUC bundles must always have a .raucb file name suffix in order to ensure that RAUC treats them as bundles.
+Where <input-dir> must be a directory containing all images and scripts the bundle should include, as well as a manifest file manifest.raucm that describes the content of the bundle for the RAUC updater on the target: which image to install to which slot, which scripts to execute etc. Note that all files in <input-dir> will be included in the bundle, not just those specified in the manifest. <output-file> must be the path of the bundle file to create.